 The Intergroup on Children’s Rights is a permanent body responsible for promoting children’s rights across all European Parliament policies and activities in the context of both internal and external affairs.
 It supports the appointment of ‘focal points’ for children’s rights within each parliamentary committee“to ensure the mainstreaming of children’s rights in every policy and legislative text adopted.

 The Intergroup on LGBTI Rights is an informal forum for Members of the European Parliament who wish to advance and protect the fundamental rights of lesbian, gay, bisexual, transgender and intersex (LGBTI) people.
-Members of the Intergroup would usually take a positive stance on LGBTI issues when they draft reports or amendments, when they vote in the Parliament, or when they deal with constituency affairs.
+Theresa Griffin takes a positive stance on LGBTI issues.
+As a members of the Intergroup, she promotes LGBTI rights when the intergroup draft reports or amendments, when they vote in the Parliament, or when they deal with constituency affairs.
 The LGBTI Intergroup is the largest of the European Parliament’s 27 Intergroups, currently gathering over 100 Members.

 In the European Union, nine out of ten companies are small and medium-sized enterprises (SMEs).
 They provide two out of three jobs and are the driving force for growth, job creation and innovation.
 The SME Intergroup aims to put companies at the heart of the European Parliament’s policy agenda; pushing a pro-SME action agenda and addressing the challenges SMEs are confronted with in the areas of competitiveness, smart regulation, access to finance, innovation, SME internationalisation and entrepreneurship.